ibm-cloud-docs/Backup/restore-SQLDB.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Restoring MSSQL Database
+# Restoring Microsoft SQL Server with {{site.data.keyword.backup_notm}}
 {: #restoreMSSQLDB}

-After you back up SQL Server databases by using the SQL Server plug-in, you can restore databases directly to an SQL Server instance, or restore databases to flat files.
+Restore Microsoft SQL Server databases with {{site.data.keyword.backup_notm}} directly to an SQL Server instance or to flat files for disaster recovery.
+{: shortdesc}

  When you want to restore an SQL Server database in an Always On Availability Group, you must always restore the database to the primary replica.
-{: shortdesc}
+ {: important}

 ## Restoring databases directly to an SQL Server.
 {: #restoreDBSQLdirect}